Blog Layout

 Enabling Garden

 This is a major project for this year.
-Not only will the garden be created but the construction will include a small green house, two shade structure courtyard areas, and include pathways running South to North toward the future Education Center, this conected the two tool sheds and fills in the tower hill area on a line from the tower to the Children’s Garden site.
+Not only will the garden be created but the construction will include a small greenhouse, two shade structure courtyard areas, and include pathways running South to North toward the future Education Center, this connects the two tool sheds and fills in the tower hill area on a line from the tower to the Children’s Garden site.

 Construction